Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 8.8 Renal Impairment

-No formal studies were conducted to evaluate the effect of renal disease on the disposition of Levonorgestrel Tablet.
+No formal studies were conducted to evaluate the effect of renal disease on the disposition of Levonorgestrel tablets.

 Levonorgestrel is not a controlled substance.
-There is no information about dependence associated with the use of Levonorgestrel Tablet.
+There is no information about dependence associated with the use of Levonorgestrel tablets.

-There are no data on overdosage of Levonorgestrel Tablet, although the common adverse event of nausea and associated vomiting may be anticipated.
+There are no data on overdosage of Levonorgestrel tablets, although the common adverse event of nausea and associated vomiting may be anticipated.

-Levonorgestrel Tablet contains 1.5 mg of a single active steroid ingredient, Levonorgestrel [18,19-Dinorpregn-4-en-20-yn-3-one-13-ethyl-17-hydroxy-, (17α)-(-)-], a totally synthetic progestogen.
-The inactive ingredients are colloidal silicon dioxide, pregelatinized starch, lactose monohydrate, magnesium stearate, and talc.
+Each Levonorgestrel tablet contains 0.75 mg of a single active steroid ingredient, Levonorgestrel [18,19-Dinorpregn-4-en-20-yn-3-one-13-ethyl-17-hydroxy-, (17a)-(-)-], a totally synthetic progestogen.
+The inactive ingredients present are colloidal silicon dioxide, corn starch, lactose monohydrate, magnesium stearate, povidone, and talc.

 Levonorgestrel has a molecular weight of 312.45, and the following structural and molecular formulas: